Our dedicated team is passionate about delivering our mission and vision.

 Corporate Services Manager

 Sarah looks after the books, the building and overseeing all things IT.
-She has a degree in Accounting and is just finalising her CPA.
+She has a degree in Accounting and is a CPA.
 Starting in the hospitality industry in London, Sarah brings with her many years of varied experience including the Not for Profit and IT Sector.

 Partnerships and Events Manager